Predelnik/DSpellCheck/README.md

 * Fixed bug: if usage of multiple languages was not chosen, all the dictionaries for it were still loading at plugin start.

 v1.2.5
-*
+* Tool bar icon for Auto-check document menu item was added.
+* Crash with usage of some dictionaries was fixed (i.e. Bulgarian)
+* Separate network operations to different thread so timeouts will not interfere with plugin work.
+* Fix one letter words ignoring for UTF-8 encoding in some cases.
+* Initial ability to use proxy for ftp downloading.
+* Option for ignoring apostrophe at the end of the word now is ignoring apostrophes at the begginning also. (thus renamed)
-* Make determination of current word for context menu suggestion mode be based on caret position rather than mouse position
+* Determination of current word for context menu suggestion mode is now based on caret position rather than mouse position
+* Defaults delimiters updated a little.
-* Fix bug: focus wasn't being restored after using menu from suggestions button
+* Fixed bug: focus wasn't being restored after using menu from suggestions button
-* Fix bug: in multiple language selection dialog - some languages could be corresponding to other languages actually.
+* Fixed bug: in multiple language selection dialog - some languages could be corresponding to other languages actually.